department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/research-findings.md

 ## Recommendations

-- Iterating on designs of Would you like to add a Primary Family Caregiver
+- Iterate on designs of Would you like to add a Primary Family Caregiver
 - Add helpful content around the Would you like to add a Primary Family Caregiver/Secondary Family Caregiver questions (why we are asking that question)
 - Update content in “Additional info” component
 - Display clearly and in plain language  who can act as a Primary Family Caregiver and Secondary Family Caregiver